aragon/hack/docs/js-ref.md

 1. `daoAddress` (`String`): The address of the DAO.
 2. `options` (`Object`): Wrapper options. (optional, default {})
-   1. `options.provider` any The Web3 provider to use for blockchain communication (optional, default ws://rinkeby.aragon.network:8546)
+   1. `options.provider`: any The Web3 provider to use for blockchain communication (optional, default ws://rinkeby.aragon.network:8546)
-   2. `options.ensRegistryAddress` (`String`) The address of the ENS registry (optional, default null)
+   2. `options.ensRegistryAddress` (`String`): The address of the ENS registry (optional, default null)

 **Example**